grailbio/rules_r/README.md

 ```

 Repository rule that provides repository definitions for dependencies of the
 BUILD system.
-One such dependency is the site-wide Makevars file for macOS.
+One such dependency is the site-wide Makevars file.

 <a name="r_coverage_dependencies"></a>